 Playa de las Arenas — Rocky Coves & Marine Life

-Playa de las Arenas (also called Playa Gobernador or Tubalitas in some maps) sits near La Duquesa marina, roughly 8 km south of Sabinillas.
+Playa de las Arenas (also called Playa Gobernador on some maps) lies beyond La Duquesa marina, roughly 4-4.5 km southwest of Sabinillas.
 This isn't one continuous beach — it's a series of rocky coves and small sandy stretches backed by steep headland.
 The rocks are the real story here.

-The beach averages 60 metres wide with a gentle slope.
-Some sections have sand, others are mainly shingle.
+The beach runs about a kilometre long but only ~20 metres deep, with a gentle slope.
+Some sections have sand, others are mainly gravel and shingle.
 Driftwood is common — the price of natural beaches.
-The headland rises steeply with little development, which keeps the place feeling remote despite being only 8 km away.
+The headland rises with little development, which keeps the place feeling remote despite being just a few kilometres away.

-Access & Parking: From Sabinillas, follow the coastal road south towards La Duquesa marina (approximately 8 km, 15 minutes).
-There's a lay-by on the headland offering splendid views and parking.
-Steps or paths lead down to the beach.
-Alternatively, walk from La Duquesa marina itself — a pleasant 10-minute stroll along the waterfront brings you to the quieter rocky stretches.
+Access & Parking: From Sabinillas, follow the coastal road southwest past La Duquesa marina (about 4-4.5 km, under 10 minutes).
+There's a lay-by on the headland offering splendid views and parking, with steps and paths down to the beach.
+Keen walkers can continue along the coast from the marina — allow 35-40 minutes on foot.

 Facilities: Very limited.
 No lifeguards on the rocky sections, though the marina area has basic services.
 Bring your own water and snacks.
 The reward is genuine solitude and outstanding snorkelling.